 When marketing content is not providing the value and insight necessary for the sales team to close the sale, lead nurturing is a wash.
-At DII, we like to create a process that enables marketing and sales to communicate openly.
-Thus, nurturing leads into customers more successfully.
+I like to create a process that enables marketing and sales to communicate openly.
+Thus, nurturing leads into customers more effectively.

 What Does Our Sales Process Entail?